adamlg1/startup/README.md

 - **User registration** - Creates a new account in the database.
 - **existing user** - Verifies the user's name and password from data stored in the database
 - **Use MongoDB to store credentials** - done!
-- **Restricts functionality** - You cannot access the chat or about page without logging in.
+- **Restricts functionality** - You cannot access the chat page without logging in.

+## WebSocket deliverable

+For this deliverable I enabled realtime messaging of users.
+Users are also notified when another user joins the chat.
+I ended up removing the tips section due to a lack of time to complete it, with the message tab fulfilling all the requirements.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user messages display in realtime